Kells in a Nutshell – 10 Key Facts

 Eastern face:

-• Four horsemen carring swords and shields (Base)
+• Four horsemen carrying swords and shields (Base)

 • Christ in the Sepulchre: the Resurrection